hashicorp/terraform-provider-aws/website/docs/r/lb.html.markdown

 * `security_groups` - (Optional) A list of security group IDs to assign to the LB.
 Only valid for Load Balancers of type `application` or `network`.
 For load balancers of type `network` security groups cannot be added if none are currently present, and cannot all be removed once added.
 If either of these conditions are met, this will force a recreation of the resource.
 * `preserve_host_header` - (Optional) Indicates whether the Application Load Balancer should preserve the Host header in the HTTP request and send it to the target without any change.
 Defaults to `false`.
 * `subnet_mapping` - (Optional) A subnet mapping block as documented below.
 * `subnets` - (Optional) A list of subnet IDs to attach to the LB.
-Subnets cannot be updated for Load Balancers of type `network`.
-Changing this value for load balancers of type `network` will force a recreation of the resource.
+Subnets can only be added for Load Balancers of type `network` (see [Availablity Zones](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#availability-zones)).
+Deleting a subnet for load balancers of type `network` will force a recreation of the resource.
 * `xff_header_processing_mode` - (Optional) Determines how the load balancer modifies the `X-Forwarded-For` header in the HTTP request before sending the request to the target.
 The possible values are `append`, `preserve`, and `remove`.
 Only valid for Load Balancers of type `application`.
 The default is `append`.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.